Robynkhan/kaisery-resume/resume-english.md

 * Can read Intel x86, x64 and ARM assembly language
 * Graduation project included a small Android client app
 * Learning Rust
-* Used to solve technical problem through Google
+* Used to solve technical problem through Google rapidly
-* Focused technical site: Hacker News, InfoQ, TechCrunch, Engadget, phoronix, GitHub
+* Focused on new tech & info: Hacker News, InfoQ, TechCrunch, Engadget, phoronix, GitHub
 * Ability surf the Internet using proxy